-Recently censured in 2017 for trying to show liberated women and their rampant sexuality in Lipstick Under My Burqa, Mumbai based Indian cinema have had the yoke of sanskaar aka culture to bear.
-Fairly playing safe to sustain the industry, Bollywood have also been blamed for germinating the outrageous idea of ‘falling in love’ and even more, marrying for it!
-With such scandalous thoughts in the make believe Victorian country with a postcolonial hangover, it is only natural to have a few films to balance the evil ones.
-There have been the likes of Hum Aapke Hain Kaun, Dhadkan, Namastey London, Just Married and many more that have tried to mystify the world of arranged marriage with abrupt and random romance.
+Recently censured in 2017 for trying to show liberated women and their rampant sexuality in Lipstick Under My Burqa, Mumbai based Indian cinema has had the yoke of sanskaar aka culture to bear.
+Fairly playing safe to sustain the industry, Bollywood has also been blamed for germinating the outrageous idea of ‘falling in love’ and even more, marrying for it!
+With such scandalous thoughts in the make-believe a Victorian country with a postcolonial hangover, it is only natural to have a few films to balance the evil ones.
+There have been the likes of Hum Aapke Hain Kaun, Dhadkan, Namastey London, Just Married and many more that have tried to mystify the world of an arranged marriage with abrupt and random romance.
 There have been a few films that have honestly portrayed the Russian roulette that love is and how some stories of arranged marriage grow into a love story and not habit induced liking.
-There are a couple of odd balls with a different spin off that I personally enjoyed as romantic films.
+There are a couple of oddballs with a different spin-off that I enjoyed as romantic films.
 The fact that they came with the arranged marriage setup was secondary.
 Let’s see if my list of five matches yours.
 Here is my list for Bollywood films celebrating arranged marriage romance.

-Arrange marriage is all about getting married and then falling in love.
+Arranged marriage is all about getting married and then falling in love.
 Some Bollywood movies have shown that beautifully.
+Arranged marriages are very specific to India and how people fall in love after marriage are shown in these films.
+From hating the husband initially to falling head-over-heels in love with him later on, love in arranged marriages is shown beautifully in these films.
+Bollywood has an interesting repertoire of love-after marriage movies.
 We tell you why we love these arranged marriage movies.

 1. Socha Na Thaa